karellopez/docker_workshop_template/workshop/basics/introduction.md

 ### Learning objectives

 - Why do we use containers?
-- What are the various types of container based environments?
+- What are the various types virtualization based solutions?
 - How to use Docker?
 - How to use Conda?